 - Jane Sun and John Wu Scholarship

-- Yale SOM Indonesia MBA Scholarship
+- Yale SOM Indonesia Scholarship

 - Yale SOM Scholarship for Students from Mexico